Florin Stoian — Product Designer

 Tagline: Log it.
 Prove it.
 Keep it.

-Before I built anything, I sat down with four serious lifters.
-The same answers came back.
-They already track their training, and they judge how hard a set was by how many reps they had left in the tank (RIR).
-Every app they'd tried buried that under streaks, feeds and badges, until the training itself got lost in the noise.
-And one ask kept surfacing: they wanted to watch their strength hold, or slip, through a cut.
-That locked the plan: put RIR-based logging at the centre, show strength over time honestly, and cut everything that isn't the work.
+Before anything was designed, I sat down with four serious lifters.
+The same answers kept coming back: they already track their training, they judge how hard a set was by the reps left in the tank, and every app they'd tried buried that under gamification.
+One ask kept surfacing, too.
+They wanted to watch their strength hold, or slip, through a cut.
+That locked the core: RIR at the centre of logging, and strength over time shown honestly.

-Persona — Andrei, the serious lifter: the validated user behind Notch, with his goals, behaviours, frustrations, and what he needs from the app, all drawn from the four conversations
+Persona — Andrei, the serious lifter: the validated user behind Notch, with his goals, behaviours, frustrations, and what he needs from the app, drawn from the four interviews

-The persona those four conversations pointed to — the lifter Notch is built for.
+The persona those four interviews pointed to — the lifter Notch is built for.

 The name does a lot of the work.
-A ram's horn grows a ring every year it lives, and your training is the same: every session is one more notch.
+A ram's horn grows a ring for every year it lives, and training is the same: every session is one more notch.
 So the mascot is a ram (I call him The Keeper) and the logo is a notched horn.
-The look is something I call Dark Ledger: warm near-black, dark all the way through, with monospace numbers and clean prose.
-Depth comes from soft frames over a faint ruled background.
-My one rule was that colour always has to mean something, so it's never there just to look nice.
+The look is a system I call Dark Ledger: warm near-black, monospace numerals, clean prose, depth from soft frames over a faint ruled background.
+One rule holds it together: colour always has to mean something.

 Notch brand system — the horn mark, the Dark Ledger palette, the type, and the voice